sebastianduchene/clockstarG/tutorial.md

 install.packages(devtools)
 ```

-Install ClockstaRG:
+Install ClockstaR-G:

 ```
 install_github('clockstarg', 'sebastianduchene')
 ```

-If all goes well, you should be able to load ClockstaRG
+If all goes well, you should be able to load ClockstaR-G

 ```
 library(ClockstaRG)
 ```

-ClockstaRG is run through a series of steps.
+ClockstaR-G is run through a series of steps.
 Download this repository as a zip file and unzip it.
 A folder called *test_files* contains some simulated data for this tutorial.
 It is a fairly small data set, so it should run very quickly.

 1. Optimise branch lengths for the gene trees
 ---------------------------------------------

 Create a folder and move the *test_files* folder to the new folder.

 Open two sessions of R and set the working directory to the folder you just created.
-Load ClockstaRG and in type the following in each session:
+Load ClockstaR-G and in type the following in each session:

 ```
 optim.trees.g(data.folder = 'test_files', init.alin = 1, end.alin = 10, out.trees = '../out_trees_1.trees', model.test = F)